Economics of nuclear power: Cost per kWh

 The cost per unit of electricity produced (Kilowatt-hour, kWh, or Megawatt-hour, MWh = 1,000 kWh) will vary according to country, depending on costs in the area, the regulatory regime and consequent financial and other risks, and the availability and cost of finance.
 Construction costs per kilowatt of generating capacity will also depend on geographic factors such as availability of cooling water, earthquake likelihood, and availability of suitable power grid connections.
-So it is not possible to accurately estimate costs on a global basis.
+Therefore, it is not possible to accurately estimate costs on a global basis.